AI Workshop: learn to build apps with AI →

 let amount = 4 / 2 * 5

 Associativity solves this.
 Multiplication is left associative, so we must first execute the expression on the left.
-Parentheses help us figure this out:
+Parentheses let you specify the order explicitly:

 let amount = (4 / 2) * 5